-- Bavarian Alps — the southernmost portion of Germany, where you can find hiking trails with a view of a magical castle (Neuschwanstein Castle).
-Here’s how you can spend 3, 7, and 10 days in the Bavarian Alps.
+- Bavarian Alps — the southernmost portion of Germany, where you can find hiking trails with a view of a magical castle, Neuschwanstein Castle.

 2. All-Year Destination

-Did you know?
-Even during the summer, you can still ski in Zermatt.
+And here’s a fun fact: you can even ski in Zermatt during the summer!
 You can find kilometers of pistes if you go to Klein Matterhorn.

-Some pistes in Zermatt, like the ones in Klein Matterhorn, are situated 3883 meters or 12739 feet above sea level; thus, it is kept frozen all year.
-(The higher the elevation, the colder it is)
+Some ski slopes in Zermatt, like those on Klein Matterhorn, are located at an elevation of 3883 meters or 12739 feet above sea level.
+This high altitude keeps them frozen throughout the year.
+Remember, the higher you go, the colder it gets!

 - Open the map of the hiking trails in Zermatt.
 (I suggest you open it on a PC so you can see the entire map of Zermatt without zooming)

 - Click any of the lines on the map indicating a hiking trail.
 (Yellow Orange—hiking trail, Red—mountain hiking, Blue Green—alpine hiking)